Atlas (DC Comics)

-Atlas is a superhero and antihero appearing an American comic books published by DC Comics.
-It debuted in 1st Issue Special #1 (April 1975) and was created by Jack Kirby.
+Atlas is the name of several characters appearing in American comic books published by DC Comics.
+The first Atlas is a superhero and antihero who debuted in 1st Issue Special #1 (April 1975) and was created by Jack Kirby.

 Publication history

 The first Golden Age version of a character named Atlas in DC Comics appeared in Action Comics #121 (June 1948).
 The second appearance of an Atlas was in Action Comics #320 (January 1965).
 The third was in Action Comics #353 (August 1967).

 The Jack Kirby Atlas' first and only appearance prior to Superman #677 was in 1st Issue Special #1.
 James Robinson brought Atlas back in Superman #678.
-According to Robinson, Atlas is going to save humanity: "The way I like to look at him is like in the Marvel Universe, Namor is a hero but he really skates the fine line between being a hero and a villain, but he stays on the side of the hero.
-Atlas, skates that line between hero and villain but he ultimately always falls on the villain side".
-He continued to say that Atlas will become a major player in the Superman mythos moving forward and there will be some real twists to the character.
+According to Robinson, "Atlas is going to have humanity.
+The way I like to look at him is like in the Marvel Universe, Namor is a hero but he really skates the fine line between being a hero and a villain, but he stays on the side of the hero.
+Atlas, skates that line between hero and villain but he ultimately always falls on the villain side."

 One of the earlier characters named Atlas re-appeared in Grant Morrison's All-Star Superman, where a version of Atlas appears in issue #3.
 This Atlas is more closely based on the mythological figure of Atlas and competes with Superman and Samson to "win" Lois Lane, similar to the story in Action Comics #320 from January 1965.

 Fictional character biography

+Titan version

+The first Atlas is based on the Greek mythological figure, a Titan who was forced to support the Earth as punishment for his participation in the Titanomachy.
+When Wonder Woman is on Mount Olympus with Hermes during the "War of the Gods" storyline, Hercules helps to protect Themyscira.
+Atlas is now carrying Themyscira on his shoulders, but struggles to do so, causing earthquakes throughout Themyscira.
+Atlas is also one of the deities who empower Captain Marvel, providing him with superhuman stamina.